livepeer/go-livepeer/README.md

 # go-livepeer
-[Livepeer](https://livepeer.org) is a decentralized live streaming broadcast platform.
-On the Livepeer network, video transcoding and delivery happens in a peer-to-peer fashion, and participants who contribute to the network will be compensated via a crypto token called the Livepeer Token.
+[Livepeer](https://livepeer.org) is a live video streaming network protocol that is fully decentralized, highly scalable, crypto token incentivized, and results in a solution which is cheaper to an app developer or broadcaster than using traditional centralized live video solutions.  go-livepeer is a golang implementation of the protocol.

 Building and running this node allows you to:

-* Create a local Livepeer Network, or join the existing Livepeer POC network.
+* Create a local Livepeer Network, or join the existing Livepeer test network.
 * Broadcast a live stream into the network.
 * Request that your stream be transcoded into multiple formats.
 * Consume a live stream from the network.